sjbrown/misc_work/genesis/rules.md

 There are 3 kinds of points an individual can gain.
 Points in COIN and COMMITMENT can be spent during the Downtime and Studio phases.
-CROWD points can be used to qualify for new gigs and are critical for anyone planning to Go Solo.
+CROWD points can be used to qualify for new Gigs and are critical for anyone planning to Go Solo.

-At the end of a gig, players add all of their 10 Chips to the number of the spot on the stage their Player Marker is currently on.
+At the end of a Gig, players add all of their 10 Chips to the number of the spot on the stage their Player Marker is currently on.
 They can distribute those points into their CROWD, COMMITMENT, and COIN, depending on their Role.